anderama100/ClockWise/README.md

 "ClockWise" is a personalized agenda in which any user can register and access to create tasks that can display the calendar.

-It was developed with MERN technology and the JWT authentication [link](https://jwt.io/introduction/)
+It was developed with MERN technology and the JWT authentication [learn More](https://jwt.io/introduction/)

 **MERN** is a web development framework.
 It consists of MongoDB, ExpressJS, ReactJS, and NodeJS as its working components.
 Here are the details of what each of these